UnEmotioneD/binarytree-python/readme.md

 ## Running with Configuration File

-Simply execut:
+Simply execute:

 ```zsh
 nodemon
 ```

-Nodemone will use the settins from `nodemon.json`.
+Nodemon will use the settings from `nodemon.json`.

 ---